vbotka/ansible-leutils/README.md

 [Ansible role.](https://galaxy.ansible.com/vbotka/leutils/) Install le-utils from https://github.com/vbotka/le-utils and configure cron to:

 - email a list of certificates that will expire in specified number of days.
-- optionaly dry-run renewal of the certificates.
+- dry-run renewal of the certificates.
-- optionaly renew if there are certificates due for renewal.
+- renew certificates.

 Requirements.